-Chorizo sausages originated in Spain and Portugal, and versions of them exist throughout Latin America.
-Unlike most varieties of Spanish or Iberian chorizo (which is cured and dried in a way somewhat similar to salami or pepperoni), Mexican chorizo is a raw, ground sausage that must be cooked before eating.
+Chorizo sausages originated in Spain and Portugal, with versions found throughout Latin America.
+Unlike most varieties of Spanish or Iberian chorizo—which are cured and dried similarly to salami or pepperoni—Mexican chorizo is a raw, ground sausage that must be cooked before eating.

 :max_bytes(150000):strip_icc():format(webp)/SES-mexican-chorizo-recipes-2342791-hero-01-93099173267b4e08bb0cee5cc9f03523.jpg)